 - Inbound: security groups > iptables > processes in your instance.

-When I clone security groups across projects and regions, will CVMs managed by the security groups also be copied?
+When I clone a security group to another project or region, will the CVMs associated with the security groups also be cloned?